 A few years ago, I saw such a swashbuckler at the court of a noble Lord.
 He only gave him a mere well-rectified spirit of vitriol instead of a true spirit of silver and brass, but praised it in advance to high heaven.
 Such a sacred thing it was, according to him, greater than Mary's shirt at Loretto!
 He was given a fine gold chain in addition to a portrait painting.
 I offered to make a good quantity of this spirit for 10 Thalers, which would be as good and even better than the former.
-But due to all the boasting, my offer was laughted at, because I had not told such stories.
-That is how it still goes, and the fat will always float on top.
-An honest man would feel ashamed if he were to make such false claims as these shameless fellows do.
+But due to all the boasting, my offer was laughed at, because I had not told him such stories. that is how it still goes, and the fat will always float on top.
+An honest man would feel ashamed if he were to make

-Likewise, I also saw a vagrant in Austria who carried a small travel apothecary along with him, He spoke wonders of what arcana it contained, and convinced people so much of it that he made a great deal of money.
-When he had exhausted his supply, he had it filled again by a laboratory worker called johann Spangenberg, paying nine Thalers for it.
+Likewise, I also saw a vagrant on Austria who carried a small travel apothecary along with him.
+He spoke wonders of what arcana it contained, and convinced people so much of it that he made a great deal of money.
+When he had exhausted his supply, he had it filled again by a laboratory worker called Johann Spangenberg, paying nine Thalers for it.
 When I arrived on the scene, he became quite scared.
 Nevertheless, this had been for him the right owl to catch birds, and he was indeed quite successful.
 When he noticed, however, that his tricks were about to become common knowledge, he moved away with his prey, after rather thoroughly emptying the purses of some Counts and Lords, whom he ripped off properly.